jdrch/Hardware/README.md

 The aims of this project are to:

-1. Run all major OS kernel families (BSD, Linux, UNIX, Unix, Windows)
+1. Run all major OS kernel families (BSD, Linux, Unix, Windows)
 2. [Backup all my machines](https://github.com/jdrch/Hardware/wiki/Mixed-Environment-Multilevel-Backup)
 3. Provide secure, up-to-date, performant, reasonably private networking and computing functionality in my house